yousefvand/shellman-ebook/manuscript/ns/misc.md

 ### stopwatch

 Use *stopwatch* to calculate script running time.
+There are three snippets related to `stopwatch`, use at the given order:

+1. `stopwatch start`: Starts stopwatch.
+2. `stopwatch stop`: Stops stopwatch.
+3. `stopwatch elapsed`: Calculates total time.

 ```bash
 #!/usr/bin/env bash